ChrisJESmith/DataScience-Projects/README.md

 ## Data Science Projects
 The following repository contains a series of Data Science projects that demonstrate the import, processing and visualisation of various datasets.
-The purpose is to demonstrate a wide array of skills across the data science lifecycle, including data visualisation, machine learning concepts and statistical analysis.
+The purpose is to demonstrate a wide array of skills across the data science lifecycle, including data analysis, statistics and machine learning concepts.

 Most datasets used are freely available online.